dg-demers/busyppp/README.md

 #####  Terminal Messages  #####
 Busyppp also reports what's happening every 2 seconds to the terminal window.
 It works in "trace mode" with the latest printout at the bottom of the window and earlier messages scrolling off the top of the terminal window.
-Busyppp's scrolling output includes the download rate of both the browser and wget, and whether wget is running or stopped, as well as some other messages.
+Busyppp's scrolling output includes the download rate of both the browser and wget, and whether wget is running or stopped (as well as some other messages).

 #####  Beep Cues  #####